When to Signal While Driving

 • When passing a parked car or other obstruction on the road

-• When there’s no other traffic around to signal to
+• When there’s no other traffic around, signal to

-In these situations, signalling can be confusing or even misleading to other road users, and can lead to accidents.
-It’s important to use your judgement and only signal when it’s necessary and appropriate.
+In these situations, signalling can be confusing or even misleading to other road users and lead to accidents.
+It’s imperative to use your judgement and only signal when it’s necessary and appropriate.

 How signalling affects your driving test